simoninns/DomesdayDuplicator/README.md

 This project is currently work-in-progress and should be considered beta (current GitHub builds may not work at all).

-Please see http://www.domesday86.com for detailed documentation on the overall Domesday86 project.
+Please see http://www.domesday86.com/?page_id=978 for detailed documentation on the Domesday Duplicator and overall information about the Domesday86 project.

 There are 3 main components that make up the Domesday Duplicator: